eliotest98/eliotest98/README.md

     👩‍💻 Student/Developer
   </h3>
   <h4>
     I'm 25, from Italy.
-I graduated with a bachelor's degree in computer science in 2021 from the University of Salerno, and I am continue my studies with a master's degree in Software Engineering & IT Management
+I graduated with a bachelor's degree in Computer Science in 2021 from the University of Salerno, and I am continue my studies with a master's degree in Software Engineering & IT Management
   </h4>
   <img
     src="https://komarev.com/ghpvc/?username=eliotesta98"